-We are honored to share the stories of three nonprofit systems doing critical work to support our most vulnerable neighbors every day – but especially throughout the COVID-19 pandemic.
-We hope you listen to and help us share these stories with your friends and families.
+We are honored to share the stories of nonprofit systems doing critical work to support our most vulnerable neighbors every day – but especially throughout the COVID-19 pandemic.
+We hope you listen to and share these stories with your friends and families.
 And if you are able, we urge you to GIVE to support this incredible work.

 Lynn Comm.
 Health Center

 ECCF’s multi-faceted response to the COVID-19 health crisis is possible with the support of our fundholders, individual donors, local businesses and regional and statewide coalitions.

 ECCF’s family of 230 fundholders have responded to the COVID-19 health crisis with generosity and urgency, delivering critical support and making a significant collective impact on the local response.

 - Between March 15 and May 15, 2020 more than 350 grants totaling $3 million were distributed from ECCF Donor Advised Funds to nonprofits on the front lines of the pandemic

 - This is an increase of 54% in grants delivered, and almost 65% in dollars awarded over the same time last year in response to the crisis

 Essex County COVID-19 Response Fund